MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 - If using Windows Admin Center:
   - Windows Admin Center (version 2103 or later) with the Cluster Manager extension (version 2.41.0 or later).

-### Activate Windows Server subscription
+### Enable Windows Server subscription

-You can activate Windows Server subscription through different methods.
+You can enable Windows Server subscription through different methods.
 Select one of the following tabs based on your preferred method.

 ### [Azure portal](#tab/azure-portal)